 No single rash is specific to HIV.
 As HIV involves changes in the immune system, it can trigger a variety of skin reactions.

 However, the rash that occurs at the early stage usually involves flushed, discolored, or reddish, in people with fair skin, or dark purplish in people with dark skin.
 The blemishes are flat and there may be mild itchiness.

 A rash can be an early sign of HIV, occurring as a result of seroconversion.
-This is the acute, or early stage of HIV, which occurs within 1–2 weeks of exposure to the virus.
+This is the acute, or early stage of HIV, which usually occurs 2–4 weeks after exposure to the virus.

 During the seroconversion or acute HIV stage, the body produces antibodies to the virus.
 Between half and 80–90% of all people with HIV experience flu-like symptoms at this stage and some people may develop a rash.